vualidon/ColiVara/readme.md

 4. Application will be running at http://localhost:8001 and the swagger documentation at http://localhost:8001/v1/docs

-5. To run tests - we have close to 100% coverage
+5. To run tests - we have 92% test coverage

 ```
 docker-compose exec web pytest